jeffhuang4704/vulasset/API.md

 1️⃣ token: Indicates the query session; you can find this token in the response body.
 2️⃣ start: Specifies the starting row.
 3️⃣ row: Defines the number of rows to fetch.
 Use -1 to fetch all rows.
+4️⃣ orderbyColumn: Use different column to sort
+5️⃣ orderby: Use different sort type

 Reponse
 {